New Jersey Zoning Laws are a Maze! Every Municipality Has Different Ordinances.

 When attempting to subdivide land, develop property, establish a business, build a commercial building or simply add an addition to one’s house, a property owner may be required to apply for a “variance” with the Municipal Planning Board or Zoning Board if the land, structure, or proposed use of the property does not conform to the zoning ordinances of the municipality.

 Applying for a variance can be a stressful, confusing process.
-An applicant who is unaware of how the process works often has their application denied and are told they cannot build or subdivide their property as desired.
-This prohibition occurs not because the owner (or tenant) is legally forbidden from using their property the way they want, but because the owner is unfamiliar with the local zoning law and what is legally required to obtain a variance and secure municipal approval prior to building or profitably using their property.
+An applicant who is unaware of how the process works often has their application denied and are told they cannot build, use or subdivide their property as desired.
+This prohibition occurs not because the owner (or tenant) is legally forbidden from using their property the way they want, but because the owner is unfamiliar with the local zoning law and what is legally required to secure municipal approval prior to building or profitably using their property.

 Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, PC won a significant land use victory before the Middlesex County Superior Court wherein the Court reversed the granting of a use variance and site plan approval to the owner and operator of a significant commercial business adjacent to Mr. Niemann’s residential client.